elec-e8408-mini-project-2025/project-documentation/design-report.md

 # Introduction

 This document is a comprehensive technical document for future developers and maintainers.
 Section 2 provides a detailed list of dependencies required for the project.
 Section 3 showcases step-by-step instructions on how to download, setup. compile the project source code and to flash the binary to the smartwatch.
-Followed by this, section 4 provides key architectural diagrams, a database schema, metadata information and additional structural details that were not yet covered in the Software Requirements Sepcification (SRS).
+Followed by this, section 4 provides key architectural diagrams, a database schema, metadata information and additional structural details that were not yet covered in the Software Requirements Specification (SRS).

+This documentation should be used with the SRS and the User Manual, both included in the final submission of Hiking Band System version 1.0 submission.
+Much of the techical details are documented in the SRS document and the User Manual contains instruction on how to use the system with screenshots providing visual context.

 # List of dependencies